 4-H Youth Development

 4-H is a program of the University of Maine Cooperative Extension which focuses on youth development and education.
-In 2016 program year, there were 47 trained adult 4-H volunteers working with 119 Franklin County youth to fulfill the programs mission of empowering youth to reach their full potential.
+In the 2017 program year, there were 47 trained adult 4-H volunteers working with 115 Franklin County youth to fulfill the program’s mission of empowering youth to reach their full potential.
 There were also 4 youth interested in supporting our program as trained teen junior leaders.
 They have provided leadership in their clubs as well as other activities.

-The program serves youth ages 5 – 18.
-A majority of the youth membership is enrolled in organized clubs.
-In 2016, Franklin County had 10 active 4-H clubs, 8 of which had an animal science focus.
-They were: Beef Boosters (Chesterville), Dairy Club (Farmington), Doe-C-Doe Dairy Goat Club (Chesterville), Giddy Up & Go Horse Club (Temple), K-9 Connection Dog Club (Wilton), Mt Viewers Horse Club (New Sharon), Working Steer Club (Farmington), and the Young Farmers (East Dixfield).
+The 4-H program serves youth ages 5 – 18.
+A majority of the youth membership enrolled in organized clubs.
+In 2017, Franklin County had 12 active 4-H clubs, 9 of which had an animal science focus.
+They were: Beef Boosters (Chesterville), Dairy Club (Farmington), Doe-C-Doe Dairy Goat Club (Farmington), Giddy Up & Go Horse Club (Temple), K-9 Connection Dog Club (Wilton), Mt Viewers Horse Club (New Sharon), Working Steer Club (Farmington), and the Young Farmers (East Dixfield).
 A new and unique livestock club was organized this year called “Supper On the Table” which focused on marketing livestock.
 Another welcomed addition to our club roster was the Franklin County Circuit Hackers which focuses on technology, engineering, and robotics.

-Franklin County also had two general clubs in 2016 whose members participated in a wide variety of projects from crafting and sewing to livestock and gardening.
-The program also had an independent membership with four members enrolled.
+Franklin County also had two general clubs in 2017 whose members participated in a wide variety of projects from crafting and sewing to livestock and gardening.
+The program also had an independent membership with five members enrolled.
 This option allows youth to work on their project with no club affiliation but under the guidance of a parent or trained adult.

-- The annual 4-H Fair was held at the Farmington fair grounds in June.
+The annual 4-H Fair was held at the Farmington fair grounds in June.
 This was a one day event which offered a variety of activities and workshops to youth and families.
 It was open to the public promoting our 4-H program here in Franklin County.
 This was followed by the 4-H Leaders Association auction fundraiser.
 There were a variety of great donated items up for bid.
 Many thanks to local area businesses and individuals.
 The funds raised were used to support our program activities here in Franklin County.

-- There were sixteen participants at the 2016 4-H Horse Camp held at the Farmington fair grounds.
-Some of the 4-H members in attendance were from outside of the county.
-An invitation was extended as they did not have access to these activities in their own county.
+Seventeen 4-H youth were registered for Franklin County’s 2017 4-H Horse Camp held at the Farmington fair grounds.
+An invitation was extended to 4-H members outside of Franklin County as they did not have access to these activities in their own county.
 All 4-H members were involved in horsemanship education.
-We wish to thank our volunteers involved in organizing this event and making it available for our 4-H members.

-- Many of our 4-H members participated in a number of Maine agricultural fairs.
-Franklin County was also represented at the Eastern States Exposition where 4-H members participated in dairy, beef, and sheep activities.
+A number of our 4-H members exhibited at various Maine agricultural fairs.
+Franklin County was also well represented at the Eastern States Exposition in Springfield MA where 4-H members participated in dairy, beef, sheep, and working steer activities.

 As new opportunities are becoming available, we look forward to see what 2017 holds for our county program.

 Maine AgrAbility provides services at no cost to farmers across the state who have health conditions that limit their ability to continue to farm.
 We work with farmers, loggers and fishermen.
-The program is funded by the USDA and is a partnership with the University of Maine Cooperative Extension, Alpha One Independent Living Center, and Goodwill Industries of Northern New England.
+The program is funded by the USDA and is a collaborative partnership between the University of Maine Cooperative Extension, Alpha One, and Goodwill Northern New England.

 Maine AgrAbility specialists have worked on-site with over 80 Maine farmers to assess issues and offer recommendations to modify or adapt tools or work methods.
-We provide education about safe work methods and connect people with existing agricultural, rehabilitation, and employment resources across the state.
+We provide education about safe work methods and connect people with existing agricultural, rehabilitation and employment resources across the state.